superillegal/ytfzf/README.md

 # NOTICE

-is no longer actively maintained, it should still work for the foreseeable future
+ longer actively maintained, it should still work for the foreseeable future

 ---